iogbole/israelo/draft/2021-02-11-pi-project-overview.md

 1. <b> K3s Kubernetes Cluster </b>

     I containerised all the sites so I can use Kubernetes to orchestrate the deployments.
 The Rancher K3s Kubernetes cluster is managed via Ansible playbooks.
-I used K3s because it is lightweight and super-efficient on the Pi.
+I used K3s because it's lightweight and super-efficient on the Pi.

 2. <b> Network Attached Storage </b>